ybybzj/m-react-todomvc/README.md

 =====
 TodoMVC example built with [mReact](https://github.com/ybybzj/m-react).

+Live Demo is here: [http://ybybzj.github.io/m-react-todomvc/](http://ybybzj.github.io/m-react-todomvc/)

 There are some modules I depend on to build the example.
 You can checkout the package.json file.
 Usage
 ===
 ```